CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide670DeployDocker.md

 ### Step 8: Visualize the Service to obtain the URL of your application

-In oder to see the application you just deployed, we need to construct the URL where the container is listening.
+In order to see the application you just deployed, we need to construct the URL where the container is listening.
 You can do this via the command line and kubectl, or via the Kubernetes dashboard.

 Using the command line: